rfordatascience/tidytuesday/data/2018/2018-11-20/readme.md

 # Thanksgiving 2015

-This directory contains the data behind the story [Here’s What Your Part of America Eats On Thanksgiving](http://fivethirtyeight.com/features/heres-what-your-part-of-america-eats-on-thanksgiving).
+This directory contains the data behind the story [Here's What Your Part of America Eats On Thanksgiving](http://fivethirtyeight.com/features/heres-what-your-part-of-america-eats-on-thanksgiving).

 Using a SurveyMonkey poll, they asked 1,058 respondents on Nov.
 17, 2015 the following questions about their Thanksgiving: